gurukulams/gurukulam/site/content/books/12-biology/bio-botany/unit-7_genetics/chromosomal_basis_of_inheritance.md

 These two chromosomes constitute the homologous pair.

-Chromosomes retain their structural uniqueness and individuality throughout the life cycle of an organism.
+* Chromosomes retain their structural uniqueness and individuality throughout the life cycle of an organism.

-E ach chromosome carries specific determiners or Mendelian factors which are now termed as genes.
+* Each chromosome carries specific determiners or Mendelian factors which are now termed as genes.

-The behaviour of chromosomes during the gamete formation (meiosis) provides evidence to the fact that genes or factors are located on chromosomes.
+* The behaviour of chromosomes during the gamete formation (meiosis) provides evidence to the fact that genes or factors are located on chromosomes.